 In honor of Valentine’s Day, we’re proud to feature couples from around the world who love to travel.
-Stories here include those by journalists, a U.S. Marine, writers, bloggers, doctors, IT workers and other walks of life.
+Stories here include entries by journalists, a U.S. Marine, writers, bloggers, doctors, IT workers and people from other walks of life.
 These wonderful couples share travel tips for romance on the road, inspiring us with tales of amazing destinations that leave us daydreaming of where to visit next.

 We asked 10 couples three questions regarding travel and their relationships.

 1) What has been the most significant destination in your relationship?

 2) How do you add romance to your vacations?